OSGeo/grass-website/content/news/2026_07_20_Report_Community_Meeting_San_Michele_2026.md

    width="65%" style="float:right;padding-left:15px;padding-top:15px">
 </a>

 As is tradition for these meetings, a large part of the week went into maintenance that simply doesn't happen at the same pace when the team is scattered across time zones: reviewing, testing, and merging or closing pull requests and issues, following up on stale discussions, and cleaning up long-standing rough edges across the GRASS repositories.
-On top of that, the group welcomed **5 new contributors**, tracked down and fixed several bugs, merged new addons, and pushed forward a number of core and infrastructure improvements, including a technology bump for the website.
+On top of that, the group tracked down and fixed several bugs, merged new addons, and pushed forward a number of core and infrastructure improvements, including a technology bump for the website.
+Last but not least, **5 participants made their first contribution** to GRASS!

 Highlights from the week include:

-* **Heavy maintenance push** — pull requests and issues were reviewed, tested, and merged or closed across the grass, grass-addons, grass-website, and grass-tutorials repositories, including a batch of CodeQL-flagged fixes and a broader migration of module tests to pytest
+* **Heavy maintenance push** — pull requests and issues were reviewed, tested, and merged or closed across the grass, grass-addons, grass-website, and grass-tutorials repositories, including a batch of CodeQL-flagged fixes and a broader migration of module tests to pytest.
 * **5 new contributors** joined and got up to speed quickly — including a very promising almost-15-year-old newcomer!
-Two of them are close to landing a full hyperspectral data processing chain in the *i.hyper* addon (EnMAP and EMIT data import, atmospheric correction, spectral resampling), while the others added test coverage to addons and helped get GRASS addons building on Windows in CI
+Two of them are close to landing a full hyperspectral data processing chain in the *i.hyper* addon (EnMAP and EMIT data import, atmospheric correction, spectral resampling), while the others added test coverage to addons and helped get GRASS addons building on Windows in CI.

 <a href="/images/news/grass_community_meeting_20260717.webp">
   <img src="/images/news/grass_community_meeting_20260717.webp"